Meet the CVI Team

 Helen St Clair Tracy

-Helen in an Honorary Lecturer at the School of Medicine and runs our partner charity, CVI Scotland.
+Helen in an Honorary Teaching Fellow at the School of Medicine and runs our partner charity, CVI Scotland.
 Helen’s interests include developing simple, inexpensive yet widely accessible resources, to identify and support people affected by CVI, including through virtual reality simulation.
 Helen consults with the CVI community and experts in the field to direct the creation of simulations of cerebral visual impairments.
 Helen’s son has CVI.

 School of Computer Science